-💕 why you'll love this pineapple simple syrup recipe
+why this pineapple syrup recipe works:

 🛒 ingredients